bobtodd/bananas/txtgrndr/notes.md

 Observations on textgrounder's Source Code
 ------------------------------------------

-There are two basic places issues can arise that can lead to [textgrounder][tg] going awry: the code itself, obviously, and the geographic database the user feeds it.
+There are two basic places where issues can arise that can lead to [textgrounder][tg] going awry: the code itself, obviously, and the geographic database the user feeds it.
 There are a couple issues that should be kept in mind when evaluating the above results:

 * Database
-    * The example databases for US geographical outlined in the [getting started][gs] guide have no column headers: so it's a little difficult to figure out how to add more refined data in a way that [textgrounder][tg] can read and employ to enhance performance.
+    * The example databases for US geographical entities outlined in the [getting started][gs] guide have no column headers: so it's a little difficult to figure out how to add more refined data in a way that [textgrounder][tg] can read and employ to enhance performance.

 * Source code
     * At least in [CandidateList.java][cl], [textgrounder][tg] seems to employ _physical distance_ (determined from the coordinates) as part of the algorithm.
 If this actually factors heavily into the algorithm thatultimately determines what geolocation is being referenced, this might cause problems:
         * For example, though I know of and fully support the existence of Paris, Texas, when I say "Paris" I almost never refer to the Texas town, even though it's closer geographically.
+            * Of course I suspect [textgrounder][tg]'s designers already thought of this; but I don't yet know how they get around it.

 To-dos